Incoming investments join good company in Catalonia

 In terms of sectors, automotive and food account for 26% of foreing companies in Catalonia, and as for countries, 80% of foreign companies come from 10 different countries.

 According to the turnover, the main activities of the value chain are manufacturing and commercial activities, while according to the number of companies commercial activities and services come first.
 Foreign manufacturing companies are, therefore, the ones that generate the highest value even though they are less numerous.

 One of Europe's preferred areas for investment projects

-According to Ernst & Young European Attractiveness Survey 2016, Barcelona is the 5th most attractive investment location in Europe, after London, Paris, Berlin and Amsterdam.
-And according to the Financial Times’ fDi Markets, Catalonia was in 2016 the 4th region in Continental Western Europe in job creation, the 5th region in attracting the highest amount of projects, and the 6th region in investment volume.
+Also, according to Ernst & Young European Attractiveness Survey 2016, Barcelona is the 5th most attractive investment location in Europe, after London, Paris, Berlin and Amsterdam.

 A dynamic export sector